 According to court filings reported by The Verge, Sandofsky claims de With was actually fired from Lux Optics before joining Apple, not poached as initially reported.
 The lawsuit alleges de With committed financial misconduct and then took proprietary Halide source code with him to his new employer.
 If true, it's a bombshell allegation that could put Apple in an uncomfortable position regarding intellectual property it may have inadvertently acquired.

 The backstory makes this even more intriguing.
 Apple reportedly attempted to acquire Lux Optics outright last summer, according to sources familiar with the discussions.
 Those acquisition talks never materialized into a deal, leaving the small team behind one of the App Store's most celebrated photography tools independent.
-But just months later, hired de With anyway, bringing him onto the design team.
+But just months later, Apple hired de With anyway, bringing him onto the design team.